robinweser/react-look/README.md

 export default look(Header)
 ```
 # Demo
 Check out the provided examples for some special use cases.
 See them in action using the demo.
-You can easily run the examples on your own within the provided demo by just:
+You can easily run the examples on your own within the provided demo by just.

 <img src="docs/res/dom-badge.png" height=25>
 ```sh
 git clone --bare https://github.com/rofrischmann/react-look.git